DESY

 • A2.
 Molecular sciences:

 Students join groups performing research in chemistry, biology and physics aiming at unraveling the structure-function relationship of molecular sciences.
 Experiments include the imaging of molecular structure and dynamics of systems ranging from small molecules over nano-objects to biological macromolecules, viruses or cells.
-These experiments push limits of spatial and temporal resolution using novel X-ray, electron, or ultrashort-laser-pulse sources.
-Projects include sample preparation, imaging experiments, and data analysis.
+These experiments push limits of spatial and temporal resolution using novel X-ray, electron or ultrashort laser-pulse sources.
+Projects include sample preparation, imaging experiments and data analysis.

 • A3.
 Soft-matter sciences: